devdojoacademy/java-one-for-all/README.md

 ### FAQ

+**Q. Who created?**

+A. This crazy dude here: https://www.linkedin.com/in/williamsuane/

+**Q. Who edited?**

+A. The brother of the crazy dude, another crazy dude: https://www.linkedin.com/in/wildneisuane/

-Q. Where can I watch?
+**Q. Where can I watch?**

+A. Just go this [YouTube Playlist](https://www.youtube.com/watch?v=GXt46-Npz0Y&list=PL0Un1HNdB4jGKw5szJrQETqJTlZKyKReu) and hit play.

+**Q. What if I speak Portuguese?**

-A. Just go to [YouTube](https://www.youtube.com/watch?v=GXt46-Npz0Y&list=PL0Un1HNdB4jGKw5szJrQETqJTlZKyKReu) and hit play.
+A. Just go to this other [YouTube Playlist](https://www.youtube.com/watch?v=VKjFuX91G5Q&list=PL62G310vn6nFIsOCC0H-C2infYgwm8SWW) and hit play.

-Q. What is covered is convered in this course?
+**Q. What is covered is convered in this course?**

 A. Glad you asked: